CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 ## File name
 In the simplest cases, the only criterion is the presence of a specific file (file_name=="`1r`") or filename extention (file_name=="`*.sp`").
 ## Presence of associated files
-In some cases, we want to test the presence of additional files in the same or other folders relative to the main file.
+In some cases, the presence of additional files has to be tested.
-For example:
+This is done with:
 ```
 exist_file:"./procs"
 exist_file:"../../acqus"
 exist_file:"../../fid"
 ```
-Note that associated files may be in a separate folder.
-The location is relative to the reference file (file_name).
+Note that associated files may be in a separate folder (see the path before the file name).
+The locations are relative to the reference file (see above).
 ## Presence of a specific string in a file
-Additional conditions may be necessary such as the presence of a magic key (or other [file signature](https://en.wikipedia.org/wiki/List_of_file_signatures)).
+Additional conditions may be necessary to refine the identification.
+For example the presence of a magic key or other [file signature](https://en.wikipedia.org/wiki/List_of_file_signatures).
 This can be used to test the value for a parameter.
 For example:
 ```
 find_line="##$NUC1= <13C>" in "`../../acqus`
 ```
-means that a file located at the given position relative to the main file (see above).
+means that a given string of characters if found in a give file.

-This allows to distinguish different type of objects. (here a <sup>13</sup>C 1D from other NMR spectra).
+This allows to distinguish different (sub)types of objects.
+Inthis specific case, to disthinguish a 1D <sup>13</sup>C NMR spectra from 1D spectra of other isotope).
+We need to make this distinction to make a precise list of the content of the archive.

 ## Long list of Chemistry object